-- The FOMC has said that 2015 would be a time to consider a gradual increase in the policy rate from near-zero levels, also known as zero interest rate policy (ZIRP). - The Committee did not move in September, citing global factors. - In October, the Committee removed the key sentence citing global factors and suggested that ZIRP could be ended soon, depending on incoming data. - The market-based probabilities of a near-term end to ZIRP have increased.
+- The FOMC has said that 2015 would be a time to consider a gradual increase in the policy rate from near-zero levels-the so-called "ZIRP." - The Committee did not move in September, citing global factors. - In October, the Committee removed the key sentence citing global factors and suggested that the ZIRP policy could be ended soon, depending on incoming data. - The market-based probabilities of a near-term end to ZIRP have increased.